kubernetes/website/content/en/docs/concepts/workloads/pods/pod-lifecycle.md

 `PodReadyToStartContainersCondition`
-[feature gate](/docs/reference/command-line-tools-reference/feature-gates/) is enabled (it is enabled by default for Kubernetes {{< skew currentVersion >}}), the `PodReadyToStartContainers` condition in the `status.conditions` field of a Pod.
+[feature gate](/docs/reference/command-line-tools-reference/feature-gates/) is enabled (it is enabled by default for Kubernetes {{< skew currentVersion >}}), the `PodReadyToStartContainers` condition will be added to the `status.conditions` field of a Pod.

 The `PodReadyToStartContainers` condition is set to `False` by the Kubelet when it detects a Pod does not have a runtime sandbox with networking configured.
 This occurs in